Mr0grog/editorconfig-textmate/README.md

 This is a TextMate plug-in that provides support for [Editor Config](http://editorconfig.org/).
 It will cause TextMate to set its editing features (e.g. tab style and size) according to a `.editorconfig` file you include alongside your source code.

-Download it now at: https://github.com/downloads/Mr0grog/editorconfig-textmate/editorconfig-textmate-0.1.tar.gz
+Download it now at: https://github.com/downloads/Mr0grog/editorconfig-textmate/editorconfig-textmate-0.2.tar.gz

-*Note: this plug-in does not support TextMate 2.
-See below for details.*
+Works in both TextMate and TextMate 2 Alpha (as of build 9147).

 Feature Support